markterweele/windows-itpro-docs/windows/security/operating-system-security/data-protection/personal-data-encryption/index.md

 - Windows 11, version 22H2 and later
   - Personal Data Encryption for known folders is only available on Windows 11, version 24H2 and later
 - The devices must be [Microsoft Entra joined][ENTRA-1] or [Microsoft Entra hybrid joined][ENTRA-2].
 Domain-joined devices aren't supported
-- Users must sign in using [Windows Hello for Business](../../../identity-protection/hello-for-business/index.md)
+- Users must sign in using [Windows Hello](../../../identity-protection/hello-for-business/index.md)

 > [!IMPORTANT]
 > If you sign in with a password or a [FIDO2 security key][ENTRA-3], you can't access Personal Data Encryption protected content.